aashari/mcp-server-atlassian-bitbucket/README.md

 - *"Find all pull requests related to the login feature"*
 - *"Search for repositories in the mobile project"*
 - *"Show me code files that use the React framework"*

+### 🐛 Track Issues (Opt-in Feature)

+Enable issue tracking with `TOOLS_ISSUES_ENABLED=true`, then ask your AI assistant:

+- *"List all open bugs in the backend repository"*
+- *"Show me critical priority issues that need attention"*
+- *"Create a new bug issue for the login timeout problem"*
+- *"Add a comment to issue #25 with the root cause analysis"*
+- *"Update issue #42 to mark it as resolved"*
+- *"Search for issues related to authentication using BBQL"*

 ## Troubleshooting